-The Kentucky Department of Revenue (KDOR) entered into a contract with CGI to implement its web-based Computer Assisted Collection System for Government (CACS-G) resulting in additional collections of \$77.7 million since the inception of the project.
+The Kentucky Department of Revenue (KDOR) and Commonwealth Office of Technology (COT) entered into a contract with CGI to implement its web-based Computer Assisted Collection System for Government (CACS-G) resulting in additional collections of \$62.5M since the inception of the project.
 The first phase of the project went live in September of 2014.

-In The Beginning
+In the Beginning:

 KDOR had installed a mainframe version of CACS in 1987.
 That system was heavily customized to meet KDOR's needs.
 The Commonwealth's version of the product became known as Kentucky Online System for the Collection of Accounts Receivable (KY-OSCAR).
-While it supported the department, it limited our ability to grow our capabilities, provide adequate customer service and increase revenues to the Commonwealth.
+While it supported the department, it limited their ability to grow their capabilities, provide adequate customer service and increase revenues to the Commonwealth.